Nonadiabatic Holonomic Quantum Computation via Path Optimization: INTRODUCTION

-Since geometric phases rely on not the details of evolution path but the global properties, a geometric quantum gate possesses intrinsic tolerance to certain local noises.
-Thus, to fight against noises and/or errors in quantum evolution, quantum computation based on geometric phases is a natural and promising strategy.
-According to the types of geometric phase, namely Abelian \cite{Abelian} and non-Abelian \cite{nonAbelian}, quantum computation can be classified as geometric \cite{GQC, GQCZSL2002, UnGQCZSL, NGQCPZZ, NGQCCT, NGQCCT2020} and holonomic quantum computation (HQC) \cite{HQC, AHQC, AHQC_DLM, NHQC1, NHQC2}, respectively.
+Since geometric phases do not rely on the details of evolution path but their global properties, a geometric quantum gate possesses intrinsic tolerance to certain local noises.
+Thus, to fight against noises and/or errors, quantum computation based on geometric phases is a natural and promising strategy.
+According to the types of geometric phase, namely Abelian \cite{Abelian} and non-Abelian \cite{nonAbelian}, quantum computation can be classified as geometric \cite{GQC, GQCZSL2002, UnGQCZSL, NGQCPZZ, NGQCCT, NGQCCT2020, DWZ} and holonomic quantum computation (HQC) \cite{HQC, AHQC, AHQC_DLM, NHQC1, NHQC2, environment, environment2}, respectively.
 As the non-Abelian geometric phase is in the matrix form, HQC is naturally considered to be capable of achieving a set of universal quantum gates.
-Early HQC schemes are realized by the adiabatic evolution \cite{AHQC, AHQC_DLM}, which have been demonstrated in experiments \cite{ExpAHQC, ExpAHQC2}.
-However, the adiabatic process needs long run time, which implies slow quantum gate operation, giving rise to the deformation of the target gate, due to the decoherence effect.
-Subsequently, for eluding the adiabatic limitation, NHQC is proposed \cite{NHQC1, NHQC2} and generalized \cite{SL, SL0, SL1, SL2, SL3, PZZ, LY, NHQC3, ZJ18, ChenAn, bjliu, ShenPu} to speed up the process while holding the robustness advantage.
-Later, it is demonstrated in varies experimental systems such as superconducting circuits \cite{super1, super2, super3, super4}, nuclear magnetic resonance \cite{NMR, SLexper2, ZhuZN}, nitrogen-vacancy centers in diamond \cite{NV1, NV2, NV3, SLexper1, SLexper3, NV4} and so on.
+Early HQC schemes were realized by the adiabatic evolution \cite{AHQC, AHQC_DLM}, which have been demonstrated in experiments \cite{ExpAHQC, ExpAHQC2}.
+However, the adiabatic process needs a long run time, which implies slow quantum gate operation, resulting in more infidelity of the implemented quantum gate, due to the inevitable decoherence effect.
+Subsequently, for eluding the adiabatic limitation, nonadiabatic holonomic quantum computation (NHQC) was proposed \cite{NHQC1, NHQC2} and generalized \cite{SL, SL0, SL1, SL2, SL3, PZZ, LY, NHQC3, ZJ18, ChenAn, bjliu, ShenPu, LN, CYH, ZJ} to speed up the process while holding the robustness advantage.
+Later, it was demonstrated in various experimental systems such as superconducting circuits \cite{super1, super2, super3, super4}, nuclear magnetic resonance \cite{NMR, SLexper2, ZhuZN}, nitrogen-vacancy centers in diamond \cite{NV1, NV2, NV3, SLexper1, SLexper3, NV4}, etc.